Religious Education Credentialing Committee

 - It sets requirements, rules, policies, and procedures of the program.
 RECC Rules and Policies

-- On request of the Religious Education Credentialing Director, it evaluates applicants for admittance into the program.
+- On request of the Professional Development Programs Manager, it evaluates applicants for admittance into the program.

 - It evaluates candidates for Credentialed Religious Educator and Credentialed Religious Educator, Master Level status, and awards this status on successful evaluation and sets contingencies in unsuccessful evaluations.

-- It delegates this same authority to the Religious Education Credentialing Program Director for candidates for Credentialed Religious Educator, Associate Level.
+- It delegates this same authority to the Professional Development Programs Manager for candidates for Credentialed Religious Educator, Associate Level.

 - It approves plans for program equivalencies and evaluates successful fulfillment of equivalency requirements.